matihost/monorepo/k8s/images/devcontainers/README.md

-# GitPod Custom Docker image
+# DevContainers Custom Docker image

-Docker image for Gitpod io development of this repository.
+Docker image for DevContainers development of this repository.

 ## Running